aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ### Sending a Response

-You can send either a `GET` or a `POST` request to the appropriate API.
-In this case, we would use the `sendMessage` method.
+I can send either a `GET` or a `POST` request to the appropriate API.
+I used the `sendMessage` method via the API.
 The text in this case, can contain codes like `\n` and Unicode like `안녕`.

-I use the code below to replace the botId, apiKey, chatId and text for the `GET` request.
-It is pretty straightforward, right?
+To replace the botId, apiKey, chatId and text for the `GET` request, I do the following:

 ```go
 func (ac *AppContext) sendText(chatId int64, text string) {